SylvainEstebe/website-46bb2/content/authors/admin/_index.md

       - Composed and produced award-winning music, including 4 gold and 1 platinum records.
       - Collaborated with artists and studios to bring creative visions to life.

+---
+widget: about
+headless: true
+weight: 1
+title: About Me
+---

 ## About Me

 I’m Sylvain Estebe, a researcher in computational cognitive science.
 I study how people make decisions over time, especially under uncertainty, using cognitive models, causal inference, and behavioral data.
 With experience in both academia and industry, I aim to bridge theory and real-world applications.